International Conference on Functional Programming 2018

 Republication Policies: Each submission must adhere to SIGPLAN’s republication policy, as explained on the web at http://www.sigplan.org/Resources/Policies/Republication.

 Resubmitted Papers: Authors who submit a revised version of a paper that has previously been rejected by another conference have the option to attach an annotated copy of the reviews of their previous submission(s), explaining how they have addressed these previous reviews in the present submission.
-If a reviewer identifies him/herself as a reviewer of this previous submission and wishes to see how his/her comments have been addressed, the program chair will communicate to this reviewer the annotated copy of his/her previous review.
+If a reviewer identifies him/herself as a reviewer of this previous submission and wishes to see how his/her comments have been addressed, the principal editor will communicate to this reviewer the annotated copy of his/her previous review.
 Otherwise, no reviewer will read the annotated copies of the previous reviews.

-ICFP 2018 will employ a two-stage review process.
+PACMPL issue ICFP 2018 will employ a two-stage review process.
 The first stage in the review process will assess submitted papers using the criteria stated above and will allow for feedback and input on initial reviews through the author response period mentioned previously.
-At the PC meeting, a set of papers will be conditionally accepted and all other papers will be rejected.
+At the review meeting, a set of papers will be conditionally accepted and all other papers will be rejected.
 Authors will be notified of these decisions on May 18, 2018.

 Authors of conditionally accepted papers will be provided with committee reviews (just as in previous conferences) along with a set of mandatory revisions.
 After five weeks (June 22, 2018), the authors will provide a second submission.
 The second and final reviewing phase assesses whether the mandatory revisions have been adequately addressed by the authors and thereby determines the final accept/reject status of the paper.
 The intent and expectation is that the mandatory revisions can be addressed within five weeks and hence that conditionally accepted papers will in general be accepted in the second phase.